openEHR/specifications-ITS-REST/codegen/oas-ehr/java/README.md

  - [VersionedObject](docs/VersionedObject.md)

+<a id="documentation-for-authorization"></a>
 ## Documentation for Authorization

-All endpoints do not require authorization.
+Endpoints do not require authorization.
-Authentication schemes defined for the API:

 ## Recommendation